LordAfterEight/rvmasm/README.md

 ```num``` enables you to use any decimal number from 0 to 61439.
 Examples:
 ```ruby
 load A num 7        # Number 7 will be loaded into the A register.
-Would be the same as "lit 0x0007" load X num 61439    # Number 61439 will be loaded into the X register.
+Would be the same as "lit 0x0007" load B num 61439    # Number 61439 will be loaded into the B register.
 Would be the same as "lit 0xEFFF"
 ```
 </details>